 - to send you or provide you with content based on your interests;

 - and to improve, maintain, and troubleshoot our services.

 With whom does Bragg Media share this information?

 - with third parties, including service providers that process information on our behalf, to facilitate transactions and provide you with services;

-- with our affiliates; to facilitate interest-based advertising; and in association with a transfer of a business or related assets; when there is a legal obligation to disclose your information; or to protect our legal rights, the public, or others.
+- when there is a legal obligation to disclose your information; or to protect our legal rights, the public, or others.

 How does Bragg Media protect your information?